A Mini Guide For Mumtrepreneurs: Coping During A Global Crisis

 What Is Mumtrepreneur?

-A mumtrepreneur or a mompreneur is a slang term that describes a woman who is starting or already running her own businesses while also having an active ‘full-time’ role as a parent.
+A mumtrepreneur is a slang term that describes a woman who is starting or already running her own business while also having an active ‘full-time’ role as a parent.

 Obviously, this term is a combination of the words ‘mum’ and ‘entrepreneur.’
-What is typical of these women is that they generally run a business out of their home instead of a commercial building.
+What is typical of these women is that they generally run a business in their home rather than a commercial building.

 These ladies have family duties and work duties, which make it quite difficult to keep track of all tasks on a daily basis.
 A mumtrepreneur has to find a good balance between running a business and raising her children.

 Small eCommerce business models are usually what these women aim at, since they can handle all the operations at home and still be there for their families.